 Serve Juice In Moderation

-Kids' diets can benefit from consuming 100% juice, but parents should moderate their intake to ensure an overall well-balanced diet.
+Kids' diets can benefit from consuming 100 percent juice, but parents should moderate kids' juice intake to ensure an overall well-balanced diet.
 Here's how to know whether your kid is drinking a healthy amount of juice.

 The opinions expressed in this article are of the author and the author alone.
 They do not reflect the opinions of SheKnows, LLC or any of its affiliates and they have not been reviewed by an expert in a related field or any member of the SheKnows editorial staff for accuracy, balance or objectivity.
 Content and other information presented on the Site are not a substitute for professional advice, counseling, diagnosis, or treatment.
 Never delay or disregard seeking professional medical or mental health advice from your physician or other qualified health provider because of something you have read on SheKnows.
 SheKnows does not endorse any specific product, service or treatment.